metaborg/metaborg.github.io/content/howtos/development/setup-maven-for-spoofax-dev.md

 ## Installation
 Maven can be downloaded and installed from <https://maven.apache.org/download.cgi>.
-We require Maven 3.5.4 or newer (except Maven 3.6.1 and 3.6.2).
+We require Maven 3.5.4 or newer (except Maven 3.6.1, 3.6.2, and 3.9.x).
+Maven 3.8.8 is recommended.
 On macOs, Maven can be easily installed with [Homebrew](https://brew.sh/) by executing:

 ```bash
 brew install maven